 Check around door frames for gaps as well.
 Although Growing Domes have been known to last well over 30 years, the greenhouse frame can settle over time, and it doesn’t take a big gap to freeze things when it gets frigid.
 Seal all your gaps up with backer-rod, spray foam specifically for windows and doors, or whatever means necessary.
-Remember to check it through the winter as duct tape gets brittle, and filling any kind makes great mouse nests.
+Remember to check it through the winter as duct tape gets brittle, and filling of any kind makes great mouse nests.

 Your pond is the Growing Dome’s main source of thermal mass, so it is best to make sure your pond is exposed to the most sunlight possible.
 So, grow those giant kale and cabbage plants away from your pond and choose shorter plants to be near it, if possible.
 Keeping your pond full and water covered with healthy pond plants will help it achieve its intended purpose more efficiently.
 If you don’t have plants, you can cover it with large pieces of poly, insulation, thermal pad or a solar pool cover.